Haaretz/dfp/README.md

 This library is set up to integrate with Coveralls, and will automaticly publish your coverage report if you have created an account for your repo at **coveralls.io**

+##Rollup

+Rollup are used as the library bundler.
+It produces a cleaner and more lightweight source code then what you get with for example webpack and browserify.

+It's not easy at all to get Rollup working and therefor this boilerplate are set up to use different environments variables.

 ## Package management

 Boily has build-in some nice features to always make sure your dependency tree are up to date.